 - Nicholson River Winery (Nicholson)

-Craft beer in Gippsland is another of the immerging industries that are really taking off.
-There are some wonderful craft breweries using local produce and themes to really introduce people to what Gippsland has to offer.
+Craft beer in Gippsland is another emerging industry that is taking off.
+Some excellent craft breweries use local produce and themes to introduce people to Gippsland’s offerings.

 Craft breweries near lakes Entrance: